dotnet/csharplang/proposals/lambda-improvements.md

 var f7 = "".F1; // System.Action
 var f8 = F2;    // System.Action<string>
 ```

+_Open issue: Should we disallow `var` for now since it currently implies generating a delegate instance, and leave open the possibility of generating a lighterweight function object in the future?_

 ### Delegate types
 The delegate type for the lambda or method group and parameter types `P1, ..., Pn` and return type `R` is: